TabbycatDebate/tabbycat/docs/install/heroku.rst

 ===========================
 The long way sets you up with more control over your environment.
 Because you'll clone `our GitHub repository`_, it'll be easier for you to pull and contribute updates to the source code.
 We recommend it if you have experience with Git.
 It's also easier with this method to import CSV files using the command-line importer, so if you have a very large tournament, this might make importing initial data easier.

-We've tested these instructions successfully on Windows, Linux and Mac OS.
+We've tested these instructions successfully on Windows, Linux and macOS.

 Requisite technical background
 ------------------------------

 You need to have at least a passing familiarity with command-line interfaces to get through the longer traditional method.
 We'll talk you through the rest.

-When we say "command shell", on Windows we mean **Command Prompt**, and on Linux and OS X we mean **Terminal** (or your favourite command shell).
+When we say "command shell", on Windows we mean **Command Prompt**, and on Linux and macOS we mean **Terminal** (or your favourite command shell).

 .. admonition:: Advanced users
   :class: tip